Canning Ketchup

 - As a dipping sauce for fries and onion rings: Ketchup is a famous dipping sauce for crispy, salty snacks like french fries, onion rings, and chicken nuggets.

-- As an ingredient in meatloaf and meatballs: Ketchup is often used as a critical ingredient in meatloaf and meatball recipes, adding moisture and flavor to the dish.
+- As an ingredient in meatloaf and meatballs: Ketchup is often used as an ingredient in meatloaf and meatball recipes, adding moisture and flavor.

 Enjoy.
 And have fun cooking!